 6. Set a Routine

 While you set aside time every day to bond with your child through activities, don’t forget about the most important life skill of all.
 Discipline!
 Set a routine for yourself as well as your little one.
 Have a set time for house chores, work, playtime, game hour, TV time, and more.
 It’s easy to become too relaxed during the lockdown and do things at your own pace, but your little one is constantly learning from you.
 Since he is not going to school, where he learns discipline through mapped out hours, you have to create the same atmosphere of sticking to a routine at home.
-Of course, Sundays are to chill, as always!
+Of course, Sundays are for chilling, as always!

 7. Focus on Independence

-Many parents are fixated on how not to avoid spoiling their child too much.
+Many parents are fixated on how not to avoid spoiling their children too much.
 Going to playschool and meeting others gives kids a sense of independence, but how do you do the same at home?
 Since you have a bit more time during the day to dote on your little one, make sure you don’t overdo it.
-Teach your child to feed himself, choose his own clothes, etc. and take small decisions during the day to assert his independence.
+Teach your child to feed himself, choose his own clothes, etc., and take small decisions during the day to assert his independence.
 You don’t want to make a habit out of doing everything for your child, so try to do everything you can to minimise the change.

 A child’s learning process continues even at home, and more so during the lockdown.
-Taking active steps to teach your child life skills, enhance his development, and learning and make him a more disciplined person is made easy with just a few adjustments to your routine!
+Taking active steps to teach your child life skills, enhance his development and learning, and make him a more disciplined person is made easy with just a few adjustments to your routine!